JaylynneCM/Monterroso-Data-Science-Portfolio/basic_streamlit_app/README.md

 ## Structure:
 I organized the app in three tabs with different purposes and visualizations.

-* 🔍 Dataset Exploration
+* 🔍 Dataset Exploration (To get an understanding of the dataset)
-* 🛒 Customer Purchasing Behavior
+* 🛒 Customer Purchasing Behavior (Understand customer Regional insights)
-* 💳 Payment Method Insights
+* 💳 Payment Method Insights (Understand Payment methods utilized based on Region and Product category)

+I used:
+Streamlit: For the interactive interface.
+Pandas: For data manipulation and filtering.
+Matplotlib & Seaborn: For creating data visualizations and charts.

 ## How to Use:
+* Install streamlit
 streamlit run basic_streamlit_app/main.py